ljlodl5/Stock-Analysis/README.md

 This subroutine **also** provided the correct output for ticker name, volume and return for a small dataset of green stocks.
 The goal of this subroutine was to take the original code and refactor the statements in order to improve performance.
 This was obtained by identifying a ticker index and associating it to several arrays.
 The arrays ticker, volume, and return must share the same datatype, respectively.
 The advantage to using an index and arrays was the elimination of the nested loop, and reduction of memory and steps to associate the stock detailed inputs to the aggregated outputs.
 Then similar to the original stock analysis, the output worksheet (re: Stock Analysis) was formatted for look and feel.
-From start to finish the code in the 2018 refactored sample ran in .46.
+From start to finish the code in the 2018 refactored sample ran in .46 seconds.
 This is a notable difference from the original code.

 ### VBA Challenge: Original vs. Refactored Performance Comparison